Please raise your hand if you’ve ever found yourself in a boring status meeting.

 - Any follow-up conversations take place after the meeting.

-NOTE [Updated]: I recently found a Slack daily standup app called Geekbot.
+Recently a few Slack daily stand up app appeared.
+The most prominent one is called Geekbot.
 Geekbot is an app for asynchronous standup meetings inside Slack.
 Yep Slack… We are trying it for some time now.
-Although it cannot replace actual face to face time, it is a great tool for teams that are not always in sync for their standup or they are in different time zones.
+Although it cannot replace actual face to face time, it is a great tool for development team members that are not always in sync for their standup or they are in different time zones.
 Give it a try (they are cool ppl too).

 - The Treehouse way with their internal tool: http://blog.teamtreehouse.com/a-better-way-to-do-daily-standup-meetings